 State Senator Eric D. Coleman began serving the Second Senatorial District in January, 1995.
 The district includes portions of Bloomfield, Hartford and Windsor.
 Prior to his election to the Senate, he served in the State House of Representatives from 1983 to 1994.
 While a member of the House of Representatives, Senator Coleman served two terms as Assistant Majority Leader.
 In 1991, he served a term as Majority Whip, and was Deputy Speaker of the House in 1993.

-Senator Coleman currently serves as Senate Chair of the General Assembly’s Judiciary Committee.
-He is also the Vice Chair of the Human Services Committee, and a sitting member of the General Law and Program Review & Investigations Committees.
+Senator Coleman currently serves as Senate Chair of the General Assembly’s Judiciary Committee and Vice Chair of the Public Safety & Security Committee.
+He is a sitting member of the Finance, Revenue & Bonding; Legislative Management; and Program Review & Investigations Committees.
 He also acts as Deputy President Pro Tempore, often presiding over business on the floor of the Senate.

 Senator Coleman made history in 2001 when he was first appointed to serve as Chair of the Judiciary Committee—the first African-American to hold that position.
 The George W. Crawford Law Association, an organization of African-American lawyers in Connecticut, and a number of civil rights organizations honored him for his contributions to the legal profession.